gmilteer/Portfolio/README.md

 https://gmilteer.github.io/Portfolio/

 ##Future Developments
-1. Get links incorporated to the projects
-2. Get contact section linked to my email so I can recieve messages.
-3. Add more content.
+1. Add more content.
-4. Style it more.
+2. Style it more.